Why You Need to Visit Lisbon

 Lisbon is famous for inventing the Portguese Custard Tart or ‘Pastel de nata’ and you will find it in every pastry shop, such as Pastéis de Belém.
 Founded in 1837, they use a recipe from Jeronimos Monastery and claim to sell nearly 30,000 a day!

 Portuguese cuisine is well-known for its cod (locally called Bacalhau) which is considered a delicacy.
 You can also savour the delights of locally produced wines; you can easily find good Porto, white and red wines, and what the Portuguese call “Vinho Verde” (green wine).
 The latter is a sparkling wine that derives its name from the fact that the grapes used are 'green' and slightly under-ripe, but still delicious.

-If you’re looking to experience a holiday on the Portguese Riviera, roughly 30km outside Lisbon you will find the town of Estoril, well known for its stunning beaches.
-With its proximity to Lisbon and other towns like the historic fishing port of Cascais, Estoril is a great holiday destination that has all of the charms of Portugal with a slower pace of life.
+If you’re looking to experience a holiday on the Portuguese Riviera, roughly 30km outside Lisbon you will find the town of Estoril, well-known for its stunning beaches.
+With its proximity to Lisbon and other towns, like the historic fishing port of Cascais, Estoril is a great holiday destination that has all of the charms of Portugal with a slower pace of life.